NGBD 2020 Symposium

 The Next Generation By Design (NGBD) Symposium is an annual event that brings together education industry leaders and practitioners who are actively designing, developing, deploying and promoting next generation software and systems to more effectively support student success.
 Over the past few years, the Symposium has engaged hundreds of participants from over twelve countries and international organizations in action-oriented discussions that lead to collaborative projects.
 Learn more about the Symposium in this short video.

-This event will consist of three main sessions, each centered around a theme.
-A keynote speaker will set the context of each session, followed by panelists that share their innovations and insights.
-There is then significant time for participant engagement in small group discussions to develop actionable projects to collaboratively transform the market.
+This year, due to the COVID-19 pandemic, the event is going virtual and will consist of four webinars, each centered around a theme.
+A keynote speaker will set the context of each session for 15 minutes, followed by panelists that will share their innovations and insights for 10 minutes.
+There will then be 30 minutes for virtual participant engagement to discuss and develop actionable projects to collaboratively transform the market.
+Participants will also be invited to continue the discussion in the DXtera Online Community in the weeks between the webinars.

 The themes for the 2020 NGBD Symposium are built off of the topic areas that emerged from the 2019 Symposium.
 Symposium participants will be engaged in the next phase of development and shared actions.